kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson2_Passing_Parameters_to_Stored_Procedures.md

     SET NOCOUNT ON;

     -- Input validation
-    IF @EmployeeID IS NULL OR NOT EXISTS (
+    IF @e.EmployeeID IS NULL OR NOT EXISTS (
-        SELECT 1 FROM Employees WHERE EmployeeID = @EmployeeID AND IsActive = 1
+        SELECT 1 FROM Employees e WHERE e.EmployeeID = @e.EmployeeID AND IsActive = 1
     )
     BEGIN
         SET @PerformanceCategory = 'Error: Invalid Employee';